boynton/sadl/README.md

 - UUID - a Universally Unique Identifier [RFC 4122](http://tools.ietf.org/html/rfc4122), represented as a string in JSON (i.e. "1ce437b0-1dd2-11b2-81ef-003ee1be85f9")
 - Array - an ordered collections of values
 - Map - an unordered mapping of keys to values type.
-- Struct - an ordered collection of named fields, each with its own type
+- Struct - an ordered collection of named fields, each with its own type.
 - Enum - a set of symbols
 - Union - a tagged union of types.
 Expressed as a JSON object with optional keys for each variant.
 - Any - any of the above types